icub-tech-iit/documentation/docs/upgrade_kits/realsense_holder/support.md

 <center> <img src="img/1.PNG" height=400> </center>

-n designed
-The holder has bee to be compatible with the following RealSense models:
+The holder has been designed to be compatible with the following RealSense models:

 |     Alias        |  Description       |  Cod.
 Wgst |
 |    :-----------: |     :------------: |   :---:   |